-MS Singapore Limited and its Subsidiaries SFRS(I) 1-1.112 SFRS(I) 1-1.113 SFRS(I) 1-1.10(e) Notes to the Financial Statements SFRS(I) 1-1.51(b)(c) For the financial year ended 31 December 2018 3 9.
-Financial instruments (cont'd) (g) Credit risk ^{1,3,4,5} (cont'd) SFRS 107.36(c) SFRS 39 - financial assets that are neither past due nor impaired As at 31 December 2017 and 1 January 2017, trade and other receivables that are neither past due nor impaired are with credit-worthy debtors.
-Cash at banks and short-term deposits, other financial assets and derivatives are placed or entered into with reputable financial institutions.
+SFRS(I) 1-1.112 SFRS(I) 1-1.113 SFRS(I) 1-1.10(e) SFRS(I) 1-1.51(b)(c)

+(g) Credit risk^{1,3,4,5} (cont'd)

 Guidance Notes Quantitative disclosures on credit risk SFRS(I) 7.34 The quantitative disclosures on credit risk exposure shall be based on information provided internally to key management personnel of the entity.
 An entity may consider the disclosure where (a) management monitors the credit risk exposures only on the major classes of financial assets, which are bank deposits and trade receivables; and (b) the credit risk exposures on trade receivables are analysed and reported to key management by geographical areas and by types of customers.
 Other measures such as industry sector, credit rating and group of closely related counterparties might be used by another reporting entity.
-SFRS(1) 7.36 2) A disclosure of amount that best represents maximum exposure to credit risk is not required when this amount is represented by the carrying amount of the financial instrument.
+SFRS(1) 7.36 2) Disclosure of amount that best represents maximum exposure to credit risk is not required when this amount is represented by the carrying amount of the financial instrument.
 The disclosure of fair value is replaced by a description of financial effect of collateral and other credit enhancements.
-SFRS(I) 7.36(a) For all financial instruments within the scope of SFRS(I) 7, but to which the impairment requirements in SFRS(I) 9 are not applied, it requires an entity to disclose by class of financial instrument the amount that best represents the entity's maximum credit risk exposure at the end of the reporting period, excluding the effect of any collateral and other amounts that do not qualify for offset in accordance with SFRS(I) 1- 32.
-Examples of financial instruments that are within the scope of SFRS(I) 7 but that are not subject to the SFRS(I) 9 impairment requirements include: - Financial assets and derivatives measured at FVPL; - Financial guarantee contracts issued measured at FVPL; and - Loan commitments issued measured at FVPL.
+SFRS(I) 7.36(a) For all financial instruments within the scope of SFRS(I) 7, but to which the impairment requirements in SFRS(I) 9 are not applied, it requires an entity to disclose by class of financial instrument the amount that best represents the entity's maximum credit risk exposure at the end of the reporting period, excluding the effect of any collateral and other amounts that do not qualify for offset in accordance with SFRS(I) 1-32.
+Examples of financial instruments that are within the scope of SFRS(I) 7 but that are not subject to the SFRS(I) 9 impairment requirements include: Financial assets and derivatives measured at FVPL; Financial guarantee contracts issued measured at FVPL; and Loan commitments issued measured at FVPL.
 Equity investments, regardless of whether they are measured at FVPL or FVOCI, are also in the scope of SFRS(I) 7 but not subject to the SFRS(I) 9 impairment requirements; however, they do not give rise to an exposure to credit risk and therefore are not subject to the SFRS(I) 7 credit risk disclosures.